10 Activities to Embrace Every Season

 Spring

-2. Baby Puppets: On a rainy spring day, stay indoors and create paper bag puppets of animals that symbolize spring is in the air.
+- Baby Puppets: On a rainy spring day, stay indoors and create paper bag puppets of animals that symbolize spring in the air.
 From baby birds to rabbits and black bear cubs, there is no shortage of animals that are born in the spring.
-Use these paper bag puppets to put on a puppet show that tells a fun spring-themed story!
+Use these paper bag puppets to create a puppet show that tells a fun spring-themed story!
 This activity combines art and storytelling while teaching about wildlife.

 Summer

-2. Backyard Campout: Skip the trip to the campsite and camp out at home instead!
+- Backyard Campout: Skip the trip to the woods and camp out at home instead!
 Set up a tent in your backyard or a blanket fort in your living room, and have a mini family campout.
 Complete the setup with storytelling, flashlight games, and s’mores.
 As an extra treat, stay up late and identify constellations!
-This activity encourages family bonding time as well as sparking imagination and teaching kids about the night sky.
+This activity encourages family bonding time, sparks imagination, and teaches kids about the night sky.

 By engaging in these activities, you’ll help your kids discover the magic of each season while also making wonderful memories as a family!